Picture of Mia Hill

 WhatsApp

 Do you have a pet rabbit or are thinking about getting one?
 Here are some tips on how to take care of your furry friend!
-Rabbits are social creatures and need plenty of exercise, so make sure to provide them with a large cage or enclosure.
+Most rabbits are social creatures and need plenty of exercise, so make sure to provide them with a large cage or enclosure.
 They also like to chew, so provide them with plenty of toys and chews.
 And finally, remember to give them plenty of love and attention!
+Providing plenty of hay is crucial for their dental health and overall well-being, as eating hay helps to naturally wear down their continuously growing teeth.

-The basics of rabbit care – food, water, and shelter
+The basics of rabbit care – timothy hay, food, water, and shelter

 Caring for a rabbit is not a difficult task.
 Providing the basics – food, water and shelter – is essential to maintain their health and wellbeing.
-Rabbits require an adequate amount of fresh food each day to maintain a balanced diet, such as hay, fresh fruit and vegetables as well as store-bought pellets.
+A rabbit’s diet requires an adequate amount of fresh food each day to maintain a balanced diet, such as hay, fresh fruit and vegetables as well as store-bought pellets.
+High-quality grass hay, such as timothy or orchard grass, should make up approximately 80% of a rabbit’s diet, and fresh vegetables rabbits need should be included to ensure they receive essential vitamins.
+Hay should be the staple of a rabbit’s diet, comprising around 80-85% of their daily intake.
+Rabbits eat a balanced diet that includes hay, fresh greens, and pellets to avoid potential health risks associated with contaminated feed.
 Free access to clean water is vital, so ensure your rabbit has a full bowl every day.

 How to handle your rabbit properly